johnridesabike/coronate/docs/faq.md

 ## Can I remove a player from the tournament ?

 Yes.
 In the "Players" tab of the tournament screen, click the "Edit player roster" button.
-From there, you can un-check the player you want to remove.
+From there, you can uncheck the player you want to remove.

 This will exclude the player from any future matches.
 It will not affect any matches they already played.